University Sociology Tutors

 What qualifications do your sociology tutors have?

-Our tutors are highly qualified, often holding a masters or PhD in sociology or related fields.
+Our tutors are highly qualified, often holding a university degree, masters or PhD in sociology or related fields.
 They have extensive Canadian tutoring experience with university sociology courses.

 Do you offer tutoring for 3rd or 4th year sociology?